Let’s talk about coffee cultivation and soil preservation

 Some studies in Colombia, Venezuela and Indonesia have shown soil losses ranging from 0.2 to 8.9 t ha–1yr–1 in established coffee plantations, where the shade plantation are the ones with the lowest affection.
 This is of particular interest due to the increasing pressure that climate change is putting over farmers in developing countries, that by taking advantage of biological processes could reach a balance between productivity and limitations concerning to inputs for the farm and also water availability for farmers and communities.
 Still, climate change is not the only issue that is concerning farmers and coffee industry about soil preservation.

 Nowadays, agriculture doesn’t just respond to what we need to eat, also does according to changes on the market, which has proved to be a strong force that could cause big changes over the landscape of rural areas on few years, bringing with them the negative consequences of farmers moving from coffee to other crop, with higher requirements on inputs.

-As a counteracting force towards climate change and uncertainty of the market; awareness among costumers (industry and final consumer) would play a huge roll in the future of coffee cultivation for producers worldwide, since through the demand of organically grown coffee, products with fair labour certification and other practices originated from the market, could be used to promote sustainable strategies aiming to soil preservation and for instance water resources through organic cultivation of coffee and other perennials.
+As a counteracting force towards climate change and uncertainty of the market; awareness among costumers (industry and final consumer) would play a huge roll in the future of coffee cultivation for producers worldwide, since through the demand of organically grown coffee, products with fair labor certification and other practices originated from the market, could be used to promote sustainable strategies aiming to soil preservation and for instance water resources through organic cultivation of coffee and other perennials.